TB-DevAcc/MVSEIQRD_Model/README.md

 ## :wrench: Usage

-Tweak hyperparameters to review different scenarios.
+Tweak hyperparameters to review different scenarios on the Dashboard.
+See MVSEIQRD_Modell.ipynb.

 ## :boy: Authors